Living in Brownsburg, Indiana

 When victims work with skilled personal injury attorneys, they often settle their cases outside of court.
 Your legal representation will work to negotiate a settlement with the opposing party so that you receive your deserved compensation without needing to go to court.
 You must work with expert personal injury lawyers so that you can maximize the amount of compensation you can receive from an injury.
 Before hiring a personal injury attorney, we encourage you to research the amount of experience they have supporting personal injury and wrongful death victims.
 If the case does escalate and goes to court, you’ll want skilled attorneys at your side to represent you.
 The attorneys at Poynter & Bucheri have years of personal injury and wrongful death experience, and we’ll work diligently to get you the money you deserve through a settlement or in court.
 Visit our Recent Personal Injury Cases page to see how we’ve helped some of our recent clients receive damages.

 Emergency Services in Brownsburg, Indiana

 Call 911 immediately in the event of an emergency.
 Otherwise, contact these Brownsburg emergency services:

 Brownsburg, Indiana Police Department — (317) 852-1109

 Brownsburg, Indiana Fire Department — (317) 852-1190

 Hendricks Regional Health Brownsburg Hospital — (317) 745-4451

 If you or a loved one have been injured physically or mentally by a person, product, or company, you need to know your legal rights.
 You may be entitled to recover your medical expenses, lost wages, property damage, as well as damages for pain and suffering, physical disfigurement, and disability.

 Our Attorneys Fight to Win For Our Clients

 Let our experience go to work for you and ensure that you are protected and compensated for your injuries and losses.
-Don’t hesitate to get one of our experienced attorneys to begin assisting you right away.
+Don’t hesitate to get one of our experienced attorneys from our law firm to begin assisting you right away.